 Grow a polyculture and rotate your crops: Polyculture (the opposite of monoculture) includes many varieties of plants in the same garden, often intermingled side by side.
 Also, from one year to the next, the position of the plants is changed in the garden (crop rotation).
 This has several advantages: each type of plant has different nutrient needs, so the soil isn’t exhausted of particular nutrients; it’s less likely that diseases or competing insects will cause significant losses or become established; and a variety of plants encourages beneficial insects and biodiversity.

-Consider perennial plants: Often when gardening we choose annual plants (tomatoes, cucumbers, peas, zucchini, etc.), which have the advantage of providing a harvest the same year, though they need to be re-planted each year and generally require the addition of outside nutrients like compost.
+Consider perennial plants: Often when gardening we choose annual plants (lettuce, cucumbers, peas, radishes, etc.), which have the advantage of providing a harvest the same year, though they need to be re-planted each year and generally require the addition of outside nutrients like compost.
 Perennial plants (raspberries, blueberries, fruit trees, nut trees, etc.) take longer to produce a harvest, though they live for many years and have advantages related to fertility.
 The roots of perennial plants go much deeper to search for water and nutrients, and they produce biomass from their leaves, meaning that perennial plants can often be self-watering and self-fertilizing in the long term.
 For gardeners who are established in one place, consider using more perennials.
 Natural ecosystems are based on perennial polycultures, and doing the same in our gardens will contribute to long-term soil health.